 There’s nothing wrong with that, but we’re pretty confident you can do more.
-And it’s much easier and way less time-consuming than you think.
+And it’s much easier and way less time-consuming than you might think.
+Solution: This roundup.

-Whether you’re in charge of an appetizer, entrée, or a dessert, we’ve got you covered.
-Here are 31 recipes that each take only 15 minutes to make (from start to finish) and are guaranteed hits at any party.
+Whether you’re in charge of an appetizer, entrée, or dessert, we’ve got you covered.
+Here are 30 recipes that take only 15 minutes to make (from start to finish) and are guaranteed hits at any party.
 Your friends are already drooling.

-Garlic and cheese: The match made in (stinky) heaven gets even more out-of-this-world good thanks to healthier swaps like Greek yogurt and light cream cheese, plus a sprinkling of mixed herbs.
+Garlic and cheese: The match made in (stinky) heaven gets even more out-of-this-world good thanks to swaps like Greek yogurt and light cream cheese, plus a sprinkling of mixed herbs.
 It’s like a cheese plate in dip form, and you seriously can’t go wrong.

-Pesto isn’t just for pasta; it’s fantastic as a dip too.
+Pesto isn’t just for pasta — it’s fantastic as a dip too.
 Plus, if you’re dunking carrot sticks into a bowl of this broccoli-based version, you’re getting in a serving of veggies without even trying.

 Greek yogurt and reduced-fat cream cheese go halfsies to lighten up this party favorite.
 Packed with shredded chicken and served with veggie sticks, it’s a sneaky yet delicious way to get in a generous dose of protein.

 Packed with healthy fats and fiber, a few scoops of this will keep you full and happy — just make sure you leave room for the main course.

-Fresh corn works best for this simple, six-ingredient salad.
+Fresh corn works best for this simple six-ingredient salad.
 The sweet kernels are paired with tangy cumin and lime for a fun combination of flavors, and sliced radishes add some extra crunch.

 This salad gets its tropical twist from the cubed mango, which goes surprisingly well with the savory flavors of avocado, chickpeas, and cumin.
 A one-step recipe that makes a large batch and keeps well for days, this salad is ideal for potlucks.

-It’s got all the traditional ingredients, from the celery to the Dijon mustard and even the mayo — though slightly less of it than what you’d find in conventional recipes.
+It’s got all the traditional ingredients, from the celery to the Dijon mustard and even the mayo — though slightly less of it than you’d find in conventional recipes.
 Consider your craving satisfied.

 A simple basil, corn, and tomato salad gets an extra punch of protein from seared shrimp.
 With so many colors, nutrients, and textures in one serving, it can be served as a main dish just as easily as it can be a side.